 Pronouns: He/Him/His

-Operations & Programs Manager, Workshop Leader
+Operations & Digital Programs Manager, Workshop Leader

 “It’s humbling to be part of a mission committed to exploring the cultural dynamics of intersectionality.
 For centuries, the art of true storytelling has allowed for unheard voices to find an audience and untold stories to come to light.
 In a day and age when truth is constantly under fire, there is hope when all kinds of marginalized voices are able to find platforms like TMI Project to share common ground.”